 You can add cards for any occasion, with personalized messages, and Hazelton’s has strawberries tailored for most holidays.

 Prices vary, and the shipping costs are more expensive than most.
-Hazelton's isn't a good budget option, but when you want to include a bottle of Cristal, this is your huckleberry.
+Hazelton's isn't a good budget option, but when you want to include a nice bottle of bubbly, this is your huckleberry.

 Best Gift Box: Godiva